meilof/pysnark/README.md

 Recent news:

-*03.11.2020*: updated to latest snarkjs
+*28.03.2021*: updated to latest zkinterface, now works with bellman and bulletproofs *03.11.2020*: updated to latest snarkjs

 *(This is a re-write of the original version of PySNARK, still available [here](https://github.com/Charterhouse/pysnark).)*